EpicGamesExt/deadline/docs/source/unreal/03-developer_guide.rst

 Create a Deadline RPC connection
 ++++++++++++++++++++++++++++++++

-This python snippet shows how to create an RPC connection to an external Deadline process.
+This python snippet shows how to create  a script in unreal that opens an RPC connection between an unreal process and a Deadline process on the remote host.
 This is typically useful when you want to process multiple jobs/actions within a single unreal session.
 Projects with long editor startup times can benefit from this behavior.
 See :ref:`Base RPC API<rpc_api>`.